Published: September 6, 2024

 Battery technology is constantly changing, thus, the BMS software must be constantly improved and updated.
 This iterative process involves several strategies:

-2. Field Data Integration: Experience gathered from actual working systems is therefore very useful.
+Field Data Integration: Experience gathered from actual working systems, particularly in areas like Internet of Things smart farming, is crucial to optimizing BMS technology for diverse applications.
 As a result, real-world application data collected in various settings enable the effective adjustment of BMS algorithms in real time.
 Real-time data integration is useful in forecasting problems and maximizing performance.

 Well, now let's figure out how to build battery management software.
 Our experienced developer, Sergey Shemshur, will tell us about the main steps in creating the software, while our QA Engineer, Ostap Shtypuk, will discuss the testing processes during development of a battery management system to ensure the quality and reliability of the final product.